Hitakashi/Hitbox-API/teams.md

 ```
 ## `GET /teams/:user`

 Returns all the teams a user is a member of.
-Passing a valid authToken replaces the authToken user's blocks with a authenticated [GET /user/:user](index.md#get-useruser) block.
+Passing a valid authToken replaces the authToken user's blocks with a authenticated [/user/:user](index.md#get-useruser) block.

 For example there's a team with "test-account" and "test-account2" and you run /teams/test-account?authToken=test-account2authToken it will replace "test-account2" user blocks with an authenticated user information.